vueuse/vueuse/packages/guide/best-practice.md

 ### Passing Ref as Argument

 In Vue, we use the `setup()` function to construct the "connections" between the data and logics.
-To make it flexible, most of the VueUse function also accpets ref version of the arguments.
+To make it flexible, most of the VueUse function also accepts ref version of the arguments.

 Taking `useTitle` as an example: